alfa7158/HW_Week1_Day4_StringsAndNumbers/README.md

 - Strings.
 - Numbers.

-    > Note: You must save your solution as `solution.kt` to be submitted before 9AM.
+> Note: You must save all your solution as `solution.kt` to be submitted before 9AM.
 # Instructions 📋

 ## Part I - Null Safety.